 Slightly wider than Front, Frank Street provides approximately 21m of right-of-way space.
-Frank Street will also use the shared street typology, but will integrate more spaces for green landscaping with wider green buffers, in order to embrace the identity of the civic area and create a significant connection to the natural green spaces in the downtown.
+Frank Street will also use the shared street typology, but will integrate more spaces for green landscaping with wider green buffers, in order to embrace the identity of the civic area and create a significant connection to the natural green spaces in the Downtown.

-2.4.3 Residential Street with Cycling Connection
+2.4.3 North-South Corridor